How to Apply for the Spain Digital Nomad Visa

 3. NIE number

-4. Showing income source
+4. Showing source of income

 Get a sim card in Spain?

-One of the best things you can do for yourself is to buy a Spanish sim card as soon as possible.
+One of the best things you can do for yourself is to buy a Spanish SIM card as soon as possible.
 Spanish phone operators are very affordable and give access to free roaming within Europe.

 Alternatively, you can sign a contract with big mobile carriers in Spain such as Movistar, Orange, and Vodafone.
 To sign a contract with a mobile phone operator, you’ll need: